This is just a link to the “Pinhole and Gum Grafting” Page

 Extraction with Ozone,Laser and PRF

-When a tooth needs to be removed, it should be done correctly in order to prevent cavitation.
-Cavitation is an area of dead jaw bone that can cause systemic harm throughout our bodies and impede healing.
+When a tooth needs to be removed, it should be done correctly in order to prevent ischemic Osteonecrosis( cavitation).
+This is an area of dead jaw bone that can cause systemic harm throughout our bodies and impede healing.
 At Family Holistic Dentistry we use a biological protocol for extractions.

 This protocol includes: